jonatassaraiva/learning-vue3-and-typescript/03 - Nuxt 3 Base Project/README.md

 # Nuxt 3 Base Project

-This project aims to exemplify the use of some frameworks to build a web application using Nuxt 3 and TypeScript
+This project implements the use of some frameworks to build a web application using Nuxt 3 and TypeScript.

 ## Setup
 Make sure to install the dependencies: